dps923/winter2017/assignments/a5-ict-curriculum.md

 * Change the Type setting to "To Many"
 * Leave other settings as-is (including the Optional setting, on/marked/checked)

 At this point in time, your app should build correctly, without errors.
 <br>

 ### Write code in the store initializer to create startup data for the app
-(this section is still being edited)
-Store initializer class
-Add code
-Follow best practices
-We will supply an Excel workbook with program and course data
-Copy-paste from that
+Recently, you learned that the store initializer class has a function that will enable you to programmatically create initial data for your app.
+We will edit this function, to add program and course data (which you can copy from the Excel workbook, mentioned above).

+Here are a few best practices when adding data that has relationships:
+* Use meaningful constant/variable names for all objects
+* Add the dependent (to-one) object first, and save it
+* Then, add its collection of objects - make sure that you set/configure the value of the relationship property

+When you set/configure the value of one end of a relationship, the Core Data framework automatically sets/configures the other end of the relationship.

+What startup data must be created?

-Add academic program data for ALL programs
+Add academic program data for ALL programs.

-Then, if you are in the BSD program, add the five (5) courses that are in the program's level 4
+Then, if you are in the BSD program, add the five (5) courses that are in the program's level 4.

-Alternatively, if you are in the CPA program, add the five (5) courses that are in the program's level 4
+Alternatively, if you are in the CPA program, add the five (5) courses that are in the program's level 4.

-The following image shows how you would add data for an academic program, and some of its courses:
+The following image shows how you would add data for an academic program, and some of its courses.
+This technique can be used for any similar situation in the future:

 ![Store initializer - add data](images/a5-store-init.png)
 <br>